Winter is fast approaching, so I thought I’d make a list of

 When they started making gloves that allowed you to touch your electronics without taking off your gloves, I was immediately sold and it’s made a huge difference in terms of my photography as well as it’s difficult to shoot for long periods of time with cold hands.

 Do you want to build a snowman?
 But, you don’t want the cold hands that come with it?
-The answer is… Hand warmers!
+The answer is… heat packs!

-They may look small and innocent, but if you give them a shake and stick them in your gloves, before you know it, the cold won’t be bothering you anymore.
+These heat packs for winter may look small and innocent, but if you give them a shake and stick them in your winter gloves, before you know it, the cold won’t be bothering you anymore.
 You can build as many snowmen as your heart desires!

 Hand warmers have made viewing the northern lights, exploring the Harbin Ice festival and partying in Hogmanay enjoyable.
 I have also had warmers for my feet and to stick on my back, legs and arms (when it is -30°C, you can’t have too many).
 There is no need to feel miserable due to the cold when you have hand warmers!